 Now that you’ve dug your target let’s talk about what to do with your finds.

 So let’s talk about what to do with your finds to keep them safe during the rest of your hunt.

 If you remember from the metal detecting code of ethics, we will also be disposing of trash responsibly when we detect.
 And the chances are good that you’re going to have a lot of trash.

-That’s why you need a belt pouch that has at least two pockets - one for your good stuff and one for your trash.
-This makes disposing the trash at the end of your hunt much easier.
+That’s why you need a belt pouch that has at least two pockets – one for your good stuff and one for your trash.
+This makes disposing of the trash at the end of your hunt much easier.

 Now, what if you were to find something really nice like say a silver Morgan dollar or a diamond ring?